 Counter battery operations carried out against Japanese positions in the Pico de Lora Hills.
 As the Japanese usually held their fire until the sun was at their back, visual plotting of the batteries from Fort Frank was almost impossible.
 In order to overcome this handicap Captain Ivey and a small party of enlisted men crossed to the Cavite shore.
 Here for a few days they were able, by walkie-talkie, to direct Fort Frank's and Drum's, guns on to targets.
 The Japanese due to the accuracy of the American fire, suspected that a forward observation post was operating in the vicinity and conducted an infantry sweep of the area dislodging Captain Ivey's party and finally forcing it to return to Fort Frank on February 15.

-Shortly after 8 a.m. on February 6, 1942 Japanese Army artillery including 105mm howitzers and 155mm howitzers at Cavite opened fire on Fort Drum, Fort Hughes and Fort Mills.
-This fire which lasted until almost 11:00am encountered return fire from Battery Roberts at Fort Drum and Batteries Koehler and Frank North at Fort Frank.
-Surprisingly, Fort Frank was not subjected to any Japanese artillery fire this day.
+On February 6, 1942 after 8:00am Japanese Army artillery including 105mm howitzers and 155mm howitzers on Cavite opened fire on Fort Drum (El Fraile), Fort Hughes (Caballo) and Fort Mills (Corregidor).
+Their artillery fire lasts until nearly 11:00am and receives return fire from Battery Roberts at Fort Drum plus Battery Koehler and Battery Frank North at Fort Frank.
+Surprisingly, Fort Frank was not targeted by Japanese artillery.

-On February 7, 1942 Japanese included Fort Frank in their bombardment.
-From this time on, all the Manila Bay forts were to suffer from Japanese guns on Cavite.
+On February 7, 1942 the Japanese resumed bombardment this time including targets on Fort Frank.
+From this date forward, all fortifications inside Manila Bay were targeted by Japanese artillery fire on Cavite.
 This fire was answered by all the forts and in particular Fort Frank.
-The lack of forward observers to adjust the first of the American guns however, greatly reduced their effectiveness.
-To help correct this problem on February 9, 1942 a photographic flight was made over the Cavite shore.
-These pictures were of some temporary help in connection with Captain Ivey's radio reports.
-By February 15, 1942 the Japanese had shifted their positions.
+The lack of forward American forward observers to adjust fire greatly reduced their effectiveness.
+To help correct this problem on February 9, 1942 a photographic flight was made over Cavite.
+These pictures were of some temporary help in conjunction with Captain Ivey's radio reports until the Japanese moved their guns by February 15, 1942.

 On February 18, 1942 the Japanese concentrated most of their fire power on Fort Frank.
 As the shells continued to hit in and around Carabao Island as harbor boat Neptune attempted to approach Fort Frank to deliver supplies.
 Forced to pull away from the pier due to the shelling, she returned again on February 19, 1942 at 3:30am.
 As Neptune started to tie up to the pier she was hit on the bow by a Japanese shell that set afire 15 drums of gasoline intended for the fort's generators, plus 500 powder charges for the 155mm howitzers.
 The gasoline blaze quickly left Neptune afire from bow to stern as the crew abandoned ship with all supplies lost.
 In addition, floating burning gasoline came ashore and set the island's vegetation on fire in numerous spots.
 It was only with great difficulty that all the blazes were extinguished.